-HACU 238 CHINESE MYTHOLOGY AND FOLK RELIGIONS Zhaolu Lu
+HACU 238 FOLK RELIGIONS

+Zhaolu Lu

 Mythology is an important and interesting part of China's rich cultural heritage.
-Ideas, images, imaginations from ancient Chinese mythology have left a Mythology is an important and analyses of gender and genre; race, rac strong imprint on Chinese philosophy, religion, literature, art, and education.
+Ideas, images, imaginations from ancient Chinese mythology have left a strong imprint on Chinese philosophy, religion, literature, art, and education.
 As the world tries to understand China and yet finds that China remains a myth to many, learning Chinese mythology is of considerable significance.
-In this course we shall read a large number of selections of Chinese myths, including cosmogonic myths, creation myths, etiological myths, myths of divine birth, mythic metamorphoses, myths of strange places, peoples, plants, birds, and animals, myths of the primeval and the lesser gods, mythical figures, and myths of the semidivine heroes who found their tribe, city, or dynasty at the dawn of history.
+In this course we shall read a large number of selections of Chinese myths, including cosmogonic myths, creation myths, etiological myths, myths of divine birth, mythic metamorphoses, myths of strange places, peoples, plants, birds, and animals, myths of the primeval and the lesser gods, mythical figures, and myths of the semidivine heroes who found their tribe. city, or dynasty at the dawn of history.
 The emphasis will be placed on the philosophical ideas and religious beliefs embodied in those myths.